usaid-cs/yesterday-i-learned/random.md

 1. How low you must have gotten if you are best known for [being punched in the face](https://en.wikipedia.org/wiki/Bart_Sibrel).
 1. [The Romanian flag is indistinguishable from Chad's flag](http://www.msn.com/en-au/travel/other/10-of-the-worlds-most-confusing-flags-and-how-to-figure-them-out/ar-BBvIfW5) under the sun.
 They are slightly different shades of blue, yellow, and (maybe even the same) red.
 1. [Cat litter](https://en.wikipedia.org/wiki/Litter_box) can be made of many materials, like clay, [zeolite, diatomite and sepiolite], calcium bentonite (clumping formula), silica gel, and all sorts of other biodegradable options.
 There are litter boxes that scoop up the poop automatically, apparently...
-1. Each request for legs can give you 587 of them.
 1. Herring has a great fibrous texture.
 1. That mentally special ["air horn sound"](https://www.youtube.com/watch?v=QVw5mnRI8Zw) found in many new songs are from a rap trend in the 80s.
 1. [Asking potential employers "how do you reward tenure?" during an interview is very revealing about the company.](https://www.forbes.com/sites/cameronkeng/2014/06/22/employees-that-stay-in-companies-longer-than-2-years-get-paid-50-less/)